 The amendments, with the aim of steering attention and public resources to more significant violations, introduced the de minimis rule under article 41 of the Competition Law.
 In accordance with the introduction, certain agreements and practices exceeding market share thresholds determined by the Competition Board (the Board) do not benefit from the de minimis principle.

-In this regard, the de minimis principle is applicable to agreements falling under article 4; however, it is not applicable to hardcore violations, including resale price maintenance, price-fixing, territory or customer sharing and restriction of supply.
-In other words, cartels do not benefit from the de minimis principle.
+In this regard, the de minimis principle is applicable to agreements falling under article 4; however, it is not applicable to hardcore violations, including: